tembo-io/website/docusaurus/docs/tembo-stacks/datawarehouse.md

 Tembo's DataWarehouse is tuned and configured for data warehouse workloads.
 Extract, Transform and Load data from external sources using extensions.
 Build centralize datastore for analytical and tactical queries.

+## Container Image

+This stack is built with a custom image, `dw-cnpg`.
+Detailed information about this image, as well as other stack images can be found in the official [tembo-images repository](https://github.com/tembo-io/tembo-images).

 ## Extensions

 - `pg_stat_statements` provides statistics on SQL statements executed by the database.
 It helps users analyze query performance and identify areas for optimization.